PROJECT ROCKET MORTGAGE FIELDHOUSE ARENA, CLEVELAND, OH

 - 840 feet long

-- Eventscape created a full-size mockup for review prior to full fabrication 17-feet tall and 20-feet wide which represented less than 1% of the total wall.
+- Eventscape created a full-size mockup for review prior to full fabrication.
+While significant in scale at 17-feet tall and 20-feet wide, it nonetheless represented less than 1% of the total wall.

 - Custom system made up of 12,000 unique custom fabricated parts including brake-formed metal panels, edge fins, splices, outriggers and end panels

-- Engineered design solution facilitated HVAC, electrical and digital wall installations, allowing for fixed elements that were not yet installed.
+- Engineered design solution facilitated coordination with HVAC, electrical and digital wall installations, allowing for easy integration with fixed elements that were not yet installed.

-- 2 shipments a week of parts – all organized, labeled and tracked for just-in-time installation sequencing
+- 2 weekly material and assembly shipments – all organized, labeled and tracked for just-intime installation sequencing

-- A solution-driven project that used extensive value engineering to achieve the design within a palatable budget
+- A solution-driven project that employed extensive value engineering to achieve the design within a palatable budget

-- Complex geometry of the design architect’s original model was rationalized by converting the twisting curves in the ribs (edge fins) into controlled arches, with rotational facets.
+- Complex geometry of the design architect’s original model was rationalized by converting the twisting and curved ribs (edge fins) into controlled arches, with rotational facets.

-- Fabrication of the parts needed to begin before the existing concrete cladding was removed to meet critical time schedule
+- Fabrication needed to begin prior to the removal of the original building’s existing concrete cladding to meet critical time schedule

-- Fabrication began two months into the project
+- Fabrication began only two months after being awarded the project

-- The ring beam sub-structure was locked down to establish geometry and positioning with adaptability incorporated into each layer.
-This tied back to the base building attaching to new and old steel on site.
+- The ring beam sub-structure was finalized early to establish geometry and positioning with adaptability incorporated into each layer.
+This anchored back to the base building attaching to a combination of new and old steel on site.

-- Critical to install steel sub-structure before the glass façade was installed since the curtain was so close to glass façade – worked with local Cleveland Iron Workers Union to complete the on-site welding required.
+- It was critical to install the heavy steel sub-structure before the glass façade was installed since the curtain would have been too close to the oversized glass panels to risk welding.
+Eventscape worked closely with local Cleveland union Iron Workers to complete the on-site welding required.

-- The Eventscape design team studied the form and imported all three main models (design architects, structural steel fabricators and survey data model) into their engineering drawings to ensure the curtain feature was clear of all obstructions.
+- The Eventscape design team studied the form and integrated 3D modelling data from 3 different sources (design architects, structural steel fabricators and survey data model) into their production model to ensure the curtain feature was clear of all obstructions.

 - Each part was individually laser etched with a part number and digitally stored in our database for precise tracking

-- Project was completed in sixteen months from concept to opening
+- The project was completed in sixteen months from concept to opening

 - Eventscape was able to adapt to design and installation schedule changes but still stayed on schedule.